Independence Day (Uganda): Trooping of the Color and military parade

-A military parade is held annually to celebrate Independence Day, featuring a Trooping the Colour ceremony.
+A military parade is held annually to celebrate Independence Day, featuring a Trooping the Color ceremony.
 This has frequently been held at the Kololo Ceremonial Grounds in Kampala, but in recent years has sometimes been held in alternative locations such as in 2024, when the ceremony was in Busia.

-The ceremony is generally attended by the President of Uganda, who inspects a guard of honour and takes the national salute while "Oh Uganda, Land of Beauty" is played by the massed bands.
-The colours are then paraded and raised on the main flagpole.
+The ceremony is generally attended by the President of Uganda, who inspects a guard of honor and takes the national salute while "Oh Uganda, Land of Beauty" is played by the massed bands.
+The colors are then paraded and raised on the main flagpole.
 The president then delivers a holiday address, followed by religious leaders taking the central podium to pray for the nation.
 The parade commander then orders the parade to begin with a slow march, followed by a quick march.
-A number of performances and dances as well as addresses by religious leaders also take place during the celebrations.